-The Legal Aid Commission of Tasmania is a statutory body set up by the Legal Aid Commission Act 1990 (Tas).
+Tasmania Legal Aid is an independent statutory body set up by the Legal Aid Commission Act 1990 (Tas).
 We commenced operation on 1 January 1991.
-The Legal Aid Commission of Tasmania operates at arms-length from Government but is accountable to the Minister for Justice.
+Tasmania Legal Aid operates at arms-length from Government but is accountable to the Minister for Justice.
 We are the largest government-funded legal assistance service in Tasmania and we play a central role in providing access to justice for disadvantaged Tasmanians.
-The Commission is governed by a Board of five and has a staff of 64 full-time employees.
+The Commission is governed by a Board of five and has a staff of 84 full-time employees.

 The values that drive our choices are:

 - We provide clear, accurate and realistic advice; are accountable to our clients,